winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

 }
 ```

-Internally the argument to the `lift_qualification` keyword creates a `std.Qualifications` object wich is added to the closures lift qualifications.
+Internally the argument to the `lift_qualification` keyword creates a `std.Qualifications` object which is added to the closures lift qualifications.

 Note that multiple `lift_qualification` blocks in the code just create more `std.Qualifications`s for this closure.
 The actuall qualification values (`b1` and `"put"`) are just appended to the closure/method and they don't strictly belong to the block.